-See table below for quarterly sampling.
+^{} See table below for quarterly sampling.

-Quarterly Minimum Sampling Requirements Quarter Months E. coli and Total Residual Chlorine (TRC) All Other Parameters Report is Due First January, February, March Not required to sample.
-Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th Fourth October Sample once during October Sample at least once during Lanuary 28th rourth November & December Not required to sample. any month of the quarter January 28
+Quarterly Minimum Sampling Requirements Quarter Months E. coli, All Other Parameters Report is Due First January, February, March Not required to sample.
+Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28 th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28 th October Sample once during October Sample at least once during January 20th Fourth November & December fovember & December Not required to sample.
+January 28 th